Vocabulary Words For 7 Year Olds

 Use real-world examples to illustrate the meaning of new words.
 If you are teaching the word "migrate," talk about how birds migrate to warmer climates in the winter.

-6. Utilize Technology: There are many educational apps and websites that can help children build their vocabulary in a fun and engaging way.
+6. apply Technology: There are many educational apps and websites that can help children build their vocabulary in a fun and engaging way.
 Look for apps that offer interactive games, vocabulary quizzes, and personalized learning experiences.

 Be mindful of screen time and choose apps that are age-appropriate and aligned with your child's learning goals.